microsoft/MSLab/Scenarios/S2D and Stretch Cluster/readme.md

 ## The Lab

-Run all code from DC or Management machine (just make sure version of server where you run the scripts matches managed servers)
+**Run all code from Management machine!** With 2 networks connected to DC, copying VHDs into \\ClusterName\ClusterStorage$ is extremely slow.

 ### Region install prereqs

-This region just installs Clustering and Hyper-V tools to management machine (in this case DC).
+This region just installs Clustering and Hyper-V tools to management machine.

 ### Region install features and configure hw timeout for virtual environment